vmware-tanzu/velero/site/content/docs/v1.5.0-rc.1/restore-hooks.md

 1. InitContainer Restore Hooks: These will add init containers into restored pods to perform any necessary setup before the application containers of the restored pod can start.
 1. Exec Restore Hooks: These can be used to execute custom commands or scripts in containers of a restored Kubernetes pod.

-Only InitContainer Restore Hooks is supported and support for Exec Restore Hooks is coming soon.

 ## InitContainer Restore Hooks

 Use an `InitContainer` hook to add init containers into a pod before it's restored.
 You can use these init containers to run any setup needed for the pod to resume running from its backed-up state.